hitokiri-mata/katacoda-courses/kubernetes-applications/rabbitmq/step3.md

 Once running, this Rabbit MQ portal can be seen in your browser.

-There is a slight problem with the chart where the NodePort port value is a random value.
+There is a slight defect with the chart where the NodePort port value is a random value instead of being set to 31000 as declared.
 Most other charts allow you to set this value at installation time.
 For this example, we need a fixed and known port.
 As a workaround a patch to the portal http port number is applied.

 `kubectl patch service my-rabbit-rabbitmq-ha --namespace=rabbit --type='json' --patch='[{"op": "replace", "path": "/spec/ports/0/nodePort", "value":31000}]'`{{execute}}